 - Screening criteria disclosure form to protect you from screening-related liability

-- Inventory & Condition Form to facilitate agreement about move-in and move-out conditions
+- Inventory & Condition Form to reduce potential conflict over move-in and move-out conditions and security deposit withholding

 - Pet Agreement (if/when needed)